octcarp-courses/SUSTech_CSE5022-AMAS_S25_Works/Assignment1/Report/a1-report.md

             StationPlacer.groovy # Calculate Energy Station Location
 ```

+In this implementation, I chose to use [*Groovy language*](https://groovy-lang.org/) .

+The *Repast Simphony* project natively supports Groovy and Java.
+Groovy is also a JVM language that follows the object-oriented design paradigm.
+Groovy is very similar to Java and can be seamlessly integrated with it.
+It can also omit some complex syntax in Java development, and supports some advanced features, such as type inference, etc. These advantages make it very suitable for simulation of small projects.

 My overall design makes the whole system clear.
 It is easy to add or modify functions to the system, and it is relatively easy to maintain in the future.

 This is a good object-oriented *Repast Simphony* model system design.